 ** THE MARS LAND CLAIM DISPUTE **

 The competition is based on the ‘actual’ Mars Land Claim submitted by Mars Register to the UN and UK/US Governments.
 It is open to law students or post-graduates (with an interest in general international law and int’l space law).
-We at Mars Register are not professional lawyers (we’re medically trained), so we have benefitted from expert legal counsel in composing The Mars Land Claim and have agreed a world class judging panel of two senior academic scholars of international space law: Prof. Fabio Tronchetti and Dr Philip De Man.
+We at Mars Register are not professional lawyers (we’re medically trained), so we have benefitted from expert legal counsel in composing The Mars Land Claim and have agreed a world class judging panel of two senior academic scholars of international space law: Prof. Fabio Tronchetti and Prof. Philip De Man.

 Prize for best memorial (claimant) = $3000 *